CrowdStrike/foundry-sample-insider-threat/app_docs/README.md

 ## Usage

-After installing the app, go to **Fusion SOAR** > **Workflows** to see the workflows for Insider Threat.
+After installing the app, go to **Fusion SOAR** > **Workflows** to see the workflows for Insider Risk Workday.

-The source code for this app can be found on GitHub: <https://github.com/CrowdStrike/foundry-sample-insider-threat>.
+The source code for this app can be found on GitHub: <https://github.com/CrowdStrike/foundry-sample-insider-risk-workday>.